 As mentioned earlier, using the Tor browser is not illegal, but its association with the dark web to perform illegal activities makes it illegal.
 Below are the most prominent legal reasons for using the Tor browser:

 Using the Tor browser to get around internet censorship is also legal, and there’s nothing in it.
 The Tor browser can help users circumvent internet restrictions and freely browse the deep internet world.
 The browser has released its new 11.5 version that automatically bypasses censorship.

 Using this new version, you can connect to the Tor browser from heavily censored countries and even from countries where it’s censored, such as Armenia, China, Iran, and Turkey.
 This is an excellent initiative for journalists in authoritarian regimes who cannot access the Tor browser.
 The newer version requires no manual configuration for unblocking the Tor browser and ensures a safe and secure browsing experience.

 Anonymous Web Communication

-Tor browser was specifically designed for anonymous communication, so if someone uses it for this purpose, there’s nothing illegal.
+Tor browser was explicitly designed for anonymous communication, so if someone uses it for this purpose, there’s nothing illegal.
 The Tor exit nodes jumble up the internet traffic and conceal the IP address making it difficult for anyone to spy on or trace your traffic and activities.
 The new 11.5 Tor browser version further ensures that the users’ online privacy is not compromised.
-The default browsing mode has been changed to the HTTPS-only mode that establishes a secure connection between the server and the client through a protected tunnel.
+The default browsing mode has been changed to the HTTPS-only mode, which establishes a secure connection between the server and the client through a protected tunnel.

 Journalists and whistleblowers often use the Tor browser to protect their sources and keep their information private.
 Similarly, social and political activists use the Tor browser to communicate to organize protests and rallies privately.